Trading Leather: 2014: four-year-old season

 Before the start of the 2014 season, Trading Leather was sold to Sheikh Mohammed's Godolphin Racing but remained in training with Jim Bolger.
 On his first appearance as a four-year-old, Trading Leather started the 4/6 favourite for the Jockey Club Stakes at Newmarket on 3 May.
 Restrained by Manning in the early stages, he made progress in the last quarter mile without ever looking likely to win and finished third behind Gospel Choir and Pether's Moon.
 After a break of more than two months, the colt returned in the Eclipse Stakes at Sandown Park Racecourse.
 Trading Leather raced in third place for most of the race before staying on in the straight to finish second, two lengths behind the winner Mukhadram.
 Further back in the field were Kingston Hill, The Fugue, War Command, Night of Thunder and Verrazano.
 On 26 July, he started at odds of 8/1 for Britain's most prestigious weight-for-age race the King George VI and Queen Elizabeth Stakes and finished fifth of the eight runners, eleven lengths behind the winner Taghrooda.

 Trading Leather was brought back in distance for the Irish Champion Stakes on 13 September.
 Starting at odds of 20/1, he kept on well in the straight without ever looking likely to win, finishing third behind the three-year-olds The Grey Gatsby and Australia, with Mukhadram and Al Kazeem in fourth and fifth.

 Trading Leather's final run of the season was in the Japan Cup on 30 November.
 He went lame half a mile from home and was immediately dismounted by jockey Manning.
-It was announced after the race the horse had suffered a serious fracture to a leg and had to be put down.
+It was announced after the race the horse had suffered a serious fracture to a leg and was put down.